Anushka-Gamad/Microsoft-Engage-22/README.md

  <h3>Collaborative Filtering Recommender System</h3>
 Collaborative filtering is a technique that can filter out items that a user might like on the basis of reactions by similar users.
 It works by searching a large group of people and finding a smaller set of users with tastes similar to a particular user.
-1) User-User collaborative filtering- This algorithm first finds the similarity score between users.
+1) User Based collaborative filtering- This algorithm first finds the similarity score between users.
 Based on this similarity score, it then picks out the most similar users and recommends products which these similar users have liked or bought previously.
-2) Item-Item collaborative filtering: In this algorithm, we compute the similarity between each pair of items.
+2) Item Based collaborative filtering: In this algorithm, we compute the similarity between each pair of items.
 So in our case we will find the similarity between each movie pair and based on that, we will recommend similar movies which are liked by the users in the past.